Testing topological conjugacy of time series: Conjugacy testing methods

 where $\cA_n:=\left\{a_i:=f^{i-1}(x_1)\mid i\in\{1,\ldots,n\}\right\}$, $x_1\in X$, is any time-series in $X$ of a length $n$.

-Moreover, the convergence is uniform with respect to $n$ and with respect to the choice of the starting point $x_0$ (i.e. the ``rate'' of convergence does not depend on the time-series $\cA_n$). \end{thm}
+Moreover, the convergence is uniform with respect to $n$ and with respect to the choice of the starting point $x_1$ (i.e. the ``rate'' of convergence does not depend on the time-series $\cA_n$). \end{theorem}